 With most bachelor’s degrees in accounting consisting of 120 semester hours, going on to earn a master’s in accounting or post-baccalaureate certificate is the standard way to get those 30 additional credits you need to become a CPA in Connecticut.
 Many of these programs are available entirely online.
 You can also find specialized five-year CPA track programs that offer a blended bachelor’s and master’s curriculum designed specifically to give you the 150 semester hours you need to meet CPA requirements in Connecticut.

 b.
 The Connecticut State Board of Accountancy will accept all applicable degrees and credits earned through any college or university in the U.S. accredited by one of the six regional accrediting organizations sanctioned by the Department of Education:

 - Middle States Association of Colleges and Schools

 - New England Association of Schools and Colleges

 - Western Association of Schools and Colleges

-- If your program is not accredited by a regional accrediting organization, it must be found by the Connecticut State Board of Accountancy to be equivalent.
-Currently, only Bob Jones University and Everest University have equivalent status.
+If your program is not accredited by a regional accrediting organization, it must be found by the Connecticut State Board of Accountancy to be equivalent.
+Currently, only Bob Jones University and Everest University have met this equivalency status.

 Did you attend school in another country?
 If so, your credits must be assessed by a member agency of the National Association of Credential Evaluation Services.
 Approved credential evaluating agencies include: